Lukeasargen/papernotes/transformers/readme.md

 **Takeaways**
 - BERT based.
 WordPiece tokenizer.
 Sum embeddings at input only.
-- Distill last layer only. minimize KL on QK attention maps and value dot product.
+- Distill last attention layer only. minimize KL on QK attention maps and value dot product.
+Models must have same number of heads in the last layer.